 Biblical Stories as Historical Documents

 The supposed residence territory of the speakers of the Nostratic languages has been formed by numerous mountain ranges and plateaus.
 Places of settlements were very suitable for the life of prehistoric man due to the good environment.
-Wild species of cultivated at present plants such as wheat, barley and legumes were spread in the Middle East widely.
+Wild species of cultivated at present plants such as wheat, barley, and legumes were spread in the Middle East widely.
 At about the 9th mill BC man begun to engage in a primitive economy – agriculture and cattle breeding.
-Archaeological evidence suggest that in the 8-9th mill BC Asia Minor was inhabited by people of rather high cultural level.
+Archaeological evidence suggests that in the 8-9th mill BC Asia Minor was inhabited by people of rather high cultural level.
 Small farming and pastoral groups populated the Zagros Mountains, Sinjar, and the Taurus and only occasionally came down to valleys.

 Good evidence for the texts of the Bible may be subject of Deluge, which is present in the Ural (in particular the Khanty-Mansi) mythology, but the significance of the Khanty-Mansi legend of Deluge loses something its significance because of similar legends are spread among peoples all over the world.
 However the name of Mount Ararat reminds of the common for Turkic languages word aral "island" joined with OTurk art "mountain".
 Thus the original name of the mountain could be restored as *Aralart, ie "Island mountain".
 The existence of three lakes around Mount Ararat can be associated with the legend of Noah and his three sons – Sim, Ham, and Japheth, who could establish their own settlements in the valleys around these lakes, giving rising of separate clans parted henceforth.
 In this connection, you may pay attention to the legend of Adam.
 The word adam meaning "a man" is present in almost all Turkic languages, as well as in Iranian and Caucasian.
 It is believed that this word has Persian-Arabic origin, but there is reason to believe that this word was present in all Nostratic languages or even preserved in many modern languages in a modified form.